 - Chongqing Noodle Restaurant (重庆面馆): A tasty Szechwan joint firing up spicy noodle soup a-la Chongqing.
 Not for the faint-hearted!

-Getting to Huanghe Road Food Street: Take the Shanghai metro to People’s Square Station.
+Getting there: The easiest way to get here using Shanghai public transportation is to take the metro to People’s Square Station.
 Use Exit 8 and cross over Nanjing West Road at the intersection.
 Huanghe Road starts through the large gate to the left of the Park Hotel Shanghai.

 Getting to Qibao Ancient Town: Take Shanghai metro Line 9 to Qibao Station.
 From Exit 2, it’s a short 8- to 10-minute walk to Old Street via Minzu Road or Qixin Road.